You are listening to the Sean Hannity Radio Show Podcast.

 Thank you, Sean.

-Uh uh, first of all, I agree with Jessica.
+First of all, I agree with Jessica.

 I think sanctuary cities are insane.

-I think the judicial branch has no business in this because it falls under the the executive authority of the president.
+I think the judicial branch has no business in this because it falls under the executive authority of the president.

 It's eventually going to be overturned.